MAKEUP PRODUCTS (NON-PERMANENT)

 3354

-Although most chemicals in cosmetic products pose slight or no threat, dozens have been associated to serious medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals gain entry to your body through internal use, the skin, and inhalation, and lead to the same risks as food chemicals, per this site.
+Though the majority of chemicals in beauty products present very little or zero danger, several dozen are associated to considerable medical issues, including cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals can enter the body through ingestion, inhalation, and internal use, and pose similar problems as food chemicals, per this site.

-Contaminants and chemicals associated with cancer are found in food and many other common products.
-But, no sector of consumer products is susceptible to less government inspection than cosmetics and other personal care products, including Sally Hansen Miracle Care Lip Saver.
-Although many of the contaminants and chemicals in cosmetics and personal care products likely present minimal risk, your exposure to some is associated with critical health problems, such as cancer.
+Chemicals and contaminants linked to cancer are found in water, food, and many other ordinary goods.
+However, no group of consumer goods is susceptible to less government direction than cosmetics, including Sally Hansen Miracle Care Lip Saver.
+Although most of the contaminants and chemicals in cosmetics likely pose minimal risk, being exposed to some has been linked to critical health disorders, including cancer.